 - No leaves shall be granted beyond a two (2) year duration, except for leaves under Section G, Subd.
 2 (military leaves), or Subd.
 4 (Organizational and Public Service), long-term disability, charter school leave MS124D.10, Subd.
 20, and teacher mobility leaves pursuant to MS§122A.46 under Section D, Subd.
 4. Teachers released to teach in dependent schools service may be granted a leave for two (2) years. - A mobility leave may be approved for at least three (3) and not more than five (5) years. - A parenting leave may be approved for up to one (1) year.
 Teachers returning from a parenting leave of one (1) year or less retain the right to return to their previous work location.
 At the end of one (1) year, tenured teachers may request an additional year of leave as a personal leave.
-Teachers returning from leaves of more than one (1) year have a right to return to a position in the District. - Organizational and public service leaves are approved for the duration of the term and may be extended if the teacher is re-appointed/re-elected. - Charter school leaves may be approved for up to five years with the appropriate documentation submitted to the Division of Human Resources each year, pursuant to state law. - Job shares are considered half-time leaves of absence and are approved annually following the prescribed guidelines in Article XIV of this Agreement. - A teacher exchange with another school district may not be extended beyond one (1) year. - A teacher exchange with another educational agency may be approved for up to one (1) year. - A sabbatical leave may be granted for one half (1/2) year or one (1) full year. - Sabbatical leaves will be suspended through the 2010-2011 and 2011-2012 school years.
-The sabbatical leave committee will reconvene in the winter of 2011-12.
+Teachers returning from leaves of more than one (1) year have a right to return to a position in the District. - Organizational and public service leaves are approved for the duration of the term and may be extended if the teacher is re-appointed/re-elected. - Charter school leaves may be approved for up to five years with the appropriate documentation submitted to the Division of Human Resources each year, pursuant to state law. - Job shares are considered half-time leaves of absence and are approved annually following the prescribed guidelines in Article XIV of this Agreement. - A teacher exchange with another school district may not be extended beyond one (1) year. - A teacher exchange with another educational agency may be approved for up to one (1) year. - A sabbatical leave may be granted for one half (1/2) year or one (1) full year. - Sabbatical Leaves have been reinstated effective 2012-13.
+The Sabbatical Leaves Committee will meet in the fall of 2012-13 to grant Sabbatical Leaves for 2013-14.